 Limitations of the Program for Uninsured COVID-19 Patients Raise Concerns

-According to HHS guidance, its program to reimburse providers for treating uninsured COVID-19 patients is “subject to available funding.”
-KFF has estimated that hospital costs alone for these patients could be between $13.9 billion to $41.8 billion.
+KFF has estimated that hospital costs alone for these patients could ultimately be between $13.9 billion to $41.8 billion, depending on how many people become infected and are admitted to a hospital.
 HHS’s program will reimburse for both hospital costs along with many other services including office visits (including telehealth), non-emergency transportation, and for post-acute care.
 Providers accepting reimbursement are paid at Medicare rates and are prohibited from billing patients.
-If this funding runs out, uninsured patients could face unexpected medical bills for care they thought would be covered through the fund or they may delay or forgo care, which could have serious consequences for both their health and efforts to control the pandemic.

-A policy approach that was instead focused on promoting access to affordable health coverage during this time could provide broader protections for people who are uninsured or at risk of becoming uninsured.
-Policy options that enable people to afford and enroll in comprehensive health insurance would help them access care for all their health care needs, including possible COVID-19 testing and treatment, while also likely increasing government spending to a greater extent.
+The reimbursement program is, by design, different from policy approaches that would instead promote access to affordable health coverage, which would provide broader protections for people who are uninsured or at risk of becoming uninsured.
+Policy options that enable people to afford and enroll in comprehensive health insurance would help them access care for all their health care needs, including possible COVID-19 testing and treatment, although these policies would likely increase government spending.
 Such policies range from subsidizing COBRA so that people can afford to maintain employer sponsored coverage after a layoff, increasing Medicaid coverage, and creating a new open enrollment period for marketplace coverage and potentially increasing subsidies to make that coverage more affordable.